 Take advantage of the two Leaf Collection Season options for disposing of fallen leaves (see below) offered every fall or use the City's yard waste collection service provided every Wednesday (March-January).

 The leaf vacuum program helps keep our lakes, rivers, and streams healthy while keeping our community beautiful and safe.
 When large numbers of leaves enter the storm sewer, the nutrients from decaying leaves overwhelm and choke out aquatic life.
-The leaf vacuum truck program keeps leaves out the street, reducing the number of leaves swept into the storm sewer and the likelihood of street flooding due to plugged drains.
-Keeping leaves out the street also reduces the risks associated with kids playing in leaf piles.
+The leaf vacuum truck program keeps leaves out of the street, reducing the number of leaves swept into the storm sewer and the likelihood of street flooding due to plugged drains.
+Keeping leaves out of the street also reduces the risks associated with kids playing in leaf piles.

 publiCITY Episode: Leaf Collection Season